gaurav-bhardwaj29/github-stats/README.md

 # GitHub Repo Stats Dashboard
-A simple Python script to fetch and display repository stats (stars, forks, open issues) using the GitHub API.
+A simple Python script to fetch and display repository stats (stars, forks, open issues, subscriber count, last created) using the GitHub API.

 ## How to Use
 1. Install Python and the `requests` library (`pip install requests`).